QiVC-Net: Quantum-Inspired Variational Convolutional Network, with Application to Biosignal Classification: Literature Review

-The use of Hilbert space embeddings allows for high-dimensional feature representations that capture subtle patterns in the data, while complex-valued activations facilitate phase-sensitive interference effects analogous to quantum coherence, enhancing sensitivity to semantic and structural nuances in multimodal biomedical signals.
+The use of Hilbert space embeddings allows for high-dimensional feature representations that capture subtle patterns in the data, while complex-valued activations facilitate phase-sensitive interference effects analogous to quantum coherence.
+However, unlike complex-valued architectures that incur significant memory overhead, QiVC-Net operates efficiently within a real-valued vector space.
+By utilizing real-valued QR decompositions and orthogonal Haar rotations, the framework successfully constructs a computationally lightweight, real-space analog of norm-preserving quantum evolution to enhance sensitivity to semantic and structural nuances in biomedical signals.
 Furthermore, quantum-inspired similarity measures based on fidelity between probabilistic state representations have demonstrated superior performance in capturing global structural relationships \cite{bai2019quantum}.
 This advantage is especially evident in sequential and graph-structured data.
 Together, these synergies enhance robustness, interpretability, and sample efficiency, three critical attributes for clinical deployment.

 As indicated in Table \ref{table:qi_biomedicine}, these studies collectively show consistent improvements in accuracy, convergence speed, and noise resilience across modalities where the data are scarce, high-dimensional, or privacy-sensitive.
 Nevertheless, several challenges remain.
 These challenges and emerging directions characterize current research in quantum-inspired deep learning: